jwittbold/gdelt-gkg-databricks/README.md

 ```

-- If you've already previously set a SPARK_HOME environment variable, you will need to comment it out and create a new one that points to Pyspark contained within the Databricks Connect environment you just created.
+- If you've previously set a SPARK_HOME environment variable, you will need to comment it out and create a new one that points to Pyspark contained within the Databricks Connect environment you just created.

 Ex:
 ```